rcoras/tic-tac-toe/README.md

-Read Me Tic Tac Toe Game
+# Tic Tac Toe Game

 This is a website that allows two users to play tic tac toe against each other using the same browser.
 Player 1 clicks first, then player 2 clicks the board.
 The game will stop and declare a winner once a player has 3 in a row.
 If all squares are filled a draw will be declared.
 Players can play multiple games by clicking start new game button.